Elvanse Adult 50mg Hard Capsules

 Cardiovascular adverse events

-Sudden death and pre-existing structural cardiac abnormalities or other serious heart problems
+Sudden death in patients with pre-existing structural cardiac abnormalities or other serious heart problems

 Children and adolescents: Sudden death has been reported in children and adolescents taking CNS stimulants, including those with structural cardiac abnormalities or other serious heart problems.
 Although some serious heart problems alone carry an increased risk of sudden death, stimulant products generally should not be used in children or adolescents with known serious structural cardiac abnormalities, cardiomyopathy, serious heart rhythm abnormalities, or other serious cardiac problems that may place them at increased vulnerability to the sympathomimetic effects of a stimulant drug.